chrisyeh96/chrisyeh96.github.io/_posts/2017-08-28-getting-mathjax-to-work.md

 ---
 title: Getting MathJax to Work
-layout: default
+layout: post
 use_code: true
----
+use_toc: true

-Re-formatting a LaTeX document for use as a blog post took more work than expected.
+excerpt: Re-formatting a LaTeX document for use as a blog post took more work than expected.
 MathJax only supports the LaTeX math-mode commands, and there are additional formatting considerations as well.
 Here are some tools that I found to make the transition easier.
+---

 ## Converting LaTeX to Markdown/MathJax: